Norman Nevills: River trips

 In ten years of leading paying customers down the Colorado, San Juan, and Green Rivers, Nevills never lost a customer, and he himself never capsized a boat, although some of his boatmen did.
 Magazines and newspapers labeled him "The World’s No. 1 Fast-Water Man."

+Death

 To overcome the challenge of getting around Mexican Hat, Utah, which was accessible only by bad dirt roads, Nevills took flying lessons and bought a small private airplane in 1946.
 He used it to fly customers for his river trips, to bring supplies to remote locations, and in general loved flying.
 He often flew under the Navajo Bridge near Lees Ferry, Utah, and then looped back around and under the bridge.
 On September 19, 1949, Nevills and his wife, Doris, took off in his Piper J3 from his airstrip in Mexican Hat, Utah, en route to Grand Junction, Colorado.
 The plane had engine troubles shortly after takeoff, and Nevills tried to turn around, but the plane crashed into the rim of an arroyo, killing them both.
-A plaque honoring the Nevills was installed at Navajo Bridge in 1952.
+A plaque honoring the Nevillses was installed at Navajo Bridge in 1952.